aws-samples/sample-support-ai-agents/optira-core/es-optira-collector/README.md

 After the successful deployment, an Amazon EventBridge scheduler will periodically trigger the AWS Lambda function.
 The Lambda function will collect and store the support data in the specified S3 bucket.

-- The initial execution of the Lambda function will collect and store up to 180 days of historical data (support cases, health events, and Trusted Advisor checks).
+- The initial execution of the Lambda function will collect and store up to 180 days of historical data (support cases).
 However, you can modify the number of days by updating the `ScheduleExpression` in the `EventBridgeRuleForHistoricalSupportData` resource in the `member_account_resources.yaml` CloudFormation template.
 - Subsequent executions will collect and store data for the previous day.
-- You have the flexibility to configure the Lambda function to collect one, two, or all three of the support cases, health events, and Trusted Advisor checks by modifying the input parameters in the `EventBridgeRuleForHistoricalSupportData` and `EventBridgeRuleForDailyRun` resources.
-You can also create separate EventBridge rules for each type of data (cases, health, and Trusted Advisor) if desired.
+- You have the flexibility to configure the Lambda function to collect the support cases, by modifying the input parameters in the `EventBridgeRuleForHistoricalSupportData` and `EventBridgeRuleForDailyRun` resources.
+You can also create separate EventBridge rules for each type of data (cases) if desired.

 The user does not need to manually trigger the Lambda function, as the data collection process is automated and managed by the deployed resources.